Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 5/26/24

 added correct life system based on bloon hierachy, added a money system, added bloon types up to pinks, tuned speed of bloons so when they pop from pink to yellow or yellow to green they slow down, added a basic round system, might improve upon it later.
 Mostly spent time adding all the different bloons.
 Soon will add sfx to popping

+### date 5/28/24

+added graphical updates to the side bar, added in the sidebar sprites, added graphical updates to start button, added sfx when bloons pop, most importantly added a BGM and pop sound :)